vagnerereno/GRASPQ-FS/README.md

-<h1 align="center">📌 Welcome to XXXXX-FS! 📌</h1>
+<h1 align="center">📌 Welcome to GRASPQ-FS Tool! 📌</h1>

 <h4 align="left">
-✔️ XXXXX-FS is a command-line tool that applies the GRASP metaheuristic with a priority queue to perform feature selection in Intrusion Detection Systems (IDS).
+✔️ GRASPQ-FS Tool is a command-line tool that applies the GRASP metaheuristic with a priority queue to perform feature selection in Intrusion Detection Systems (IDS).
 It was designed to work with enriched datasets, focusing on performance and reproducibility.
 </h4>

 <h2>📁 Repository Structure</h2>